Low Vision Accessibility Task Force (LVTF)

 About the Low Vision Accessibility Task Force

-The Low Vision Accessibility Task Force (LVTF) was created as a joint task force of the Web Content Accessibility Guidelines Working Group (WCAG WG) and the User Agent Accessibility Guidelines Working Group (UAWG).
+The Low Vision Accessibility Task Force (LVTF) was created as a task force of the Accessibility Guidelines Working Group (AG WG) and, before it closure, the User Agent Accessibility Guidelines Working Group (UAWG).
 The UAWG has closed.

 The objective of the Task Force is to address web accessibility issues specific to people with low vision.
 Task Force work includes: